nf-core/sarek/docs/output.md

   `p.out`: `bins.out/bins.in`
   `PC1...PC5`: PCA projections calculated with depth of autosomes.

-- `$prefix-indexcov.roc`: tab-delimited columns of chrom, scaled coverage cutoff, and $n_samples columns where each indicates the proportion of 16KB blocks at or above that scaled coverage value.
+- `<sample>-indexcov.roc`: tab-delimited columns of chrom, scaled coverage cutoff, and $n_samples columns where each indicates the proportion of 16KB blocks at or above that scaled coverage value.
-- `$prefix-indexcov.bed.gz`: a bed file with columns of chrom, start, end, and a column per sample where the values indicate there scaled coverage for that sample in that 16KB chunk.
+- `<sample>-indexcov.bed.gz`: a bed file with columns of chrom, start, end, and a column per sample where the values indicate there scaled coverage for that sample in that 16KB chunk.

 #### Manta